 By raising your child to be bilingual, you are teaching their brain to function as their own personal translation service.
 You are also providing them with a talent that many of their peers won’t have.
 This ensures that they have a defining skill in the competitive school environment – and what child wouldn’t want that?

 Raising your child to speak Spanish fluently will impress their teachers as well as their peers.
 That is because being bilingual can boost academic performance in a number of ways.
 Children who speak Spanish fluently as well as English will have advantages over their monolingual peers.
 Bilingualism benefits include enhanced cognitive functions, more advanced social and emotional skills, and superior literacy, to name but a few.
 These positive effects begin at an early age and will continue throughout their lives.

 Bilingualism and translation company careers

 A bilingual child will have plenty of options open to them when they grow up and leave school.
 Whether they decide to enter the international job market, pursue a career in the translation sector, or utilize their language skills to work overseas in a diplomatic role.
 They also can simply pack a rucksack and travel to many countries worldwide.
 Consequently, they will have a distinct advantage over their monolingual peers.

 Looking this far ahead while your child is still young can help to inform a huge range of parenting decisions.
-These decisions include that over language learning.
+These decisions include language learning.
 You might not be defining quite such a set path as school, then university, then a translation company job when your child is still in diapers, but you can at least factor in the broader, longer-term impact of raising them to speak Spanish fluently.
 In this case, that means providing them with a greater choice once they have finished their formal education.